North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Continue working your way down these steep switchbacks.
 As the sun rises, the colors of the rock stand out with brilliant hues of reds, oranges and pinks.

 CoHH TIP!
 Make sure to STOP when you are taking pictures.
 Many parts of this trail have extreme drop offs to one side.
 The trail, in some parts, are a person and half wide.
-While a no brainer tip, you’d be surprised seeing how many people try to walk and shoot pics.

 Redwall Limestone

-CoHH TIP!
+CoHH SHOE TIP!
 Make sure you address hot spots and potential blister points BEFORE you begin this Grand Canyon through hike.
 You’ll be going down, down, down for 14 miles with little uphill relief.
 Consider going up a full size in hiking shoes to accomodate for this incessant pounding.
 If there are spots on your feet that tend to light up, add some moleskin and KT tape before the hike begins.

 RELATED LINK: One of the biggest questions we get for the Grand Canyon Rim to Rim to Rim hike is, what shoes should I wear?
 Check out our hiking shoes post where we get down and dirty on what to look for in a hiking and backpacking shoe!